Frequently Asked Questions

 WHAT DO I DO WHEN I'M CONSIDERED DEPENDENT BUT MY PARENT(S) WON'T PROVIDE INFORMATION OR SIGN MY FAFSA?
 CAN SOMEONE ELSE SIGN IT?

 No one other than your parent may legally sign the FAFSA (refer to the FAFSA to determine who is considered a parent).
 Unless your parent(s) provides the required information and sign the FAFSA, you cannot be considered for any need-based financial aid, including Federal Stafford Loans.
-If you find yourself in this situation, you should contact your Financial Aid Counselor at the Office of Financial Aid at 717-871-5100 to help you explore other possibilities.
+If you find yourself in this situation, you should contact the Office of Financial Aid at 717-871-5100 to help you explore other possibilities.

 I DO NOT LIVE WITH MY PARENTS, BUT LIVE WITH ANOTHER RELATIVE.
 SHOULD I PUT THEIR INFORMATION ON THE FAFSA AS MY PARENT?